angelr1076/shipped/README.md

-Shipped - programmed by Mario Boras & Angel Rodriguez
+# Shipped - programmed by Mario Boras & Angel Rodriguez

 Username: guest@gmail.com,
 Password: guestpass

 ![Settings Window](https://res.cloudinary.com/angelrodriguez/image/upload/v1540985057/star-shipped.png)

-Part A: Validations
+# Validations

 This Rails application is built for shippers to help them organize all of the ships in their fleet, with a user login system using Devise.
 We built this to further our MVC trinity knowledge and better understand ActiveRecord associations.
 The application allows users to: